-- 1) Attend the annual Alabama Association of Nursing Students (AANS) convention; - 2) Participate in a minimum of three (3) preapproved community/campus service projects.
-Examples include: donate/assist with blood drive, actively participate in local health fairs, community service organizations, or walks (i.e. Diabetes Walk, Relay for Life, Race for the Cure, Sickle Cell Walk).
+- 1) Attend the annual Alabama Association of Nursing Students (AANS) convention; - 2) Participate in a minimum of three preapproved community/campus service projects.
+Examples include donating/assisting with the blood drive and actively participating in local health fairs, community service organizations, or walks (i.e., Diabetes Walk, Relay for Life, Race for the Cure, Sickle Cell Walk).

-Once a student has met the above criteria, the student must receive written documentation from the SSANS advisor.
-The advisor will forward this information to the student and faculty member.
+Once a student has met the above criteria, the student must receive written documentation from the SSANS advisor who will forward this information to the student and faculty member.
 The above activities must be witnessed by or have received prior approval by the advisor.
 A student may receive extra credit for leadership involvement in one nursing course per semester.
 Students must already have a passing grade in the course prior to receiving any extra points.